Evaldas88/Pratical-Project-5/README.md

 You need to use :

-First you need to have Node.js if you don't have it, you can download it from here:  https://nodejs.org/en/
+First you need to have Node.js.
+If you don't have it, you can download it from here:  https://nodejs.org/en/

 Clone down this repository.
 You will need node and npm installed globally on your machine.